What Is It?

 - Contains dependency source code and the install_log.txt file.

 - Contains the Volatility 2.4 install.

-You can download the script from my Github page or by right clicking and saving this link.
+You can download the script from my Github page.

-Check the Github page for the script's MD5 hash.
+Check the Github page for the script's SHA256 hash.

 Don't be afraid of the terminal.
 Read the source for this script and understand how it works.
 Automation is acceptable only after you understand what is happening behind the scenes.

 I'm open to making this script better.
 If you see a problem with the code or can suggest improvements, let me know and I'll see what I can do.

 Thanks to the Volatility team for writing an amazing tool.
 Go to http://www.volatilityfoundation.org for more info.
 Thanks to @The_IMOL, Joachim Metz, @dunit50, and @iMHLv2 for feedback.